 Did you know that most of the scenes from the Lord of the Rings (LOTR) movies were filmed on the South Island?
 From Christchurch CBD you can easily explore ‘Edoras’ which is the capital city of the Rohan people in the Lord of The Rings Two Towers movie.

 ‘Edoras’ is located at the summit of Mount Sunday in Hakatere Conservation Park.
 It’s a narrow gravel road up to the summit (aka Edoras) that starts from the small town of Mount Somers.
-The drive up is an experience in itself, it will take 1.5-hours of driving from Christchurch CBD to reach Edoras.
+If you’ve rented a vehicle in Christchurch, the drive up is an experience in itself!
+It will take 1.5 hours of driving from Christchurch CBD to reach Edoras.
 If you don’t have a 4WD, you may have to park your car before the summit and hike about 30 minutes to the top.
 There is no entrance fee to Mount Sunday (aka Edoras).

 If you want to pay for a guided tour this tour from Christchurch is highly recommended.
 On the tour, your guide will show you exclusive photos of how they transformed this rural mountaintop into Edoras – the before and after photos will leave you in awe – it’s truly amazing what they accomplished!
 Pick up and drop off at your hotel in Christchurch is included in the price, which is $300 NZD per person, as well as a picnic lunch with wine.